Difference-in-Differences with Sample Selection: Identification of ATT for Other Latent Groups

 \subsection{Identification of ATT for NOO Group}

 The ATT for NOO group ($\tau_{NOO}$) can be decomposed using equation (\ref{dec_group}) as follows,

-We can use the group of treated individuals for whom the outcome is not observed in the pre-treatment period but observed in the post-treatment period ($D = 1, S_0 = 0, S_1 = 1$) to partially identify $\mathbbm{E}[Y_{1}^{*}(1)|D=1, NOO]$.
-The term, $\mathbbm{E}[Y_{1}^{*}(0)|D=0, NOO]$, can be point identified using $\mathbbm{E}[Y_{1}|D=0,S_{0}=0,S_{1}=1]$ which considers the untreated individuals not observed in the pre-treatment period but observed in the post-treatment period ($D=0, S_0=0, S_1=1$) under positive monotonicity.
-The remaining terms, $\mathbbm{E}[Y_{0}^{*}(1)|D=1, NOO]$ and $\mathbbm{E}[Y_{0}^{*}(0)|D=0, NOO]$, can be partially identified by imposing the theoretical upper and lower bounds of the respective outcome distributions \citep{huber2015sharp} where we tighten them by imposing outcome mean dominance Assumption \ref{mean dominance} (c). \begin{theorem}[Bounds for $\tau_{NOO}$ under positive monotonicity] Under the Assumptions \ref{no anti}, \ref{PT_group}, \ref{monotone}, \ref{Partialselection} (a) and \ref{mean dominance}(c), bounds on the treatment effect on the treated for the NOO group ($\tau_{NOO}$) lies in the interval $[LB_{\tau_{NOO}}, UB_{\tau_{NOO}}]$, { } where,
+We can use the group of treated individuals for whom the outcome is not observed in the pre-treatment period but observed in the post-treatment period ($D = 1, S_0 = 0, S_1 = 1$) to partially identify $\mathbbm{E}[Y_{1}^{\ast}(1)|D=1, NOO]$.
+The term, $\mathbbm{E}[Y_{1}^{\ast}(0)|D=0, NOO]$, can be point identified using $\mathbbm{E}[Y_{1}|D=0,S_{0}=0,S_{1}=1]$ which considers the untreated individuals not observed in the pre-treatment period but observed in the post-treatment period ($D=0, S_0=0, S_1=1$).
+Under positive monotonicity, this observed group is composed exclusively of the NOO latent subgroup.
+The remaining terms, $\mathbbm{E}[Y_{0}^{\ast}(1)|D=1, NOO]$ and $\mathbbm{E}[Y_{0}^{\ast}(0)|D=0, NOO]$, can be partially identified by imposing the theoretical upper and lower bounds of the respective outcome distributions \citep{huber2015sharp} where we tighten them by imposing outcome mean dominance Assumption \ref{mean dominance}(c). \begin{theorem}[Bounds for $\tau_{NOO}$ under positive monotonicity] Under the Assumptions \ref{no anti}, \ref{PT_group}, \ref{monotone}, \ref{inde_conditional}, \ref{rs}, \ref{mean dominance}(c) and $p_{gd}>0$, bounds on the treatment effect on the treated for the NOO group ($\tau_{NOO}$) lies in the interval $[LB_{\tau_{NOO}}, UB_{\tau_{NOO}}]$,